 Downstairs you will find a spacious double garage, a cellar and an unobtrusive secure storage loft.

-The log cabin which adjoins through the main entrance of the home and which was originally built in 1994 leads through to the following areas:-
+The original cottage which adjoins through the main entrance of the home and which was built in 1994 leads through to the following areas:-

 – Open plan kitchen living/dining area